Trevor Cahill: Los Angeles Angels

 On December 20, 2018, Cahill signed a one-year, $9 million contract with the Los Angeles Angels.
 The deal proved to be disastrous as Cahill pitched to a career-worst 5.98 ERA while being demoted to the bullpen after inconsistency and trouble with the home run ball, as he allowed 25 in just 102 1/3 innings.
 He was 4–9 with 14 wild pitches, second in the AL. He became a free agent after the 2019 season.

 San Francisco Giants

 On February 26, 2020, Cahill signed a major league contract with the San Francisco Giants.
 Cahill ended the season with a 3.24 ERA in 11 games (6 starts), recording 31 strikeouts in 25 innings.

 Pittsburgh Pirates

 On March 11, 2021, Cahill signed a one-year, $1.5 million contract with the Pittsburgh Pirates.
+In nine appearances (eight starts) for Pittsburgh, he struggled to a 1-5 record and 6.57 ERA with 32 strikeouts over 37 innings of work.
 On July 2, Cahill was placed on the 60-day injured list with a left calf strain.

 New York Mets

-On May 20, 2022, Cahill was signed to a minor league contract by the New York Mets following injuries to Mets starters Max Scherzer and Jacob deGrom He was released on August 5, 2022.
+On May 20, 2022, Cahill was signed to a minor league contract by the New York Mets following injuries to Mets starters Max Scherzer and Jacob deGrom In nine appearances split between the rookie-level Florida Complex League Mets and Triple-A Syracuse Mets, he posted a cumulative 0-1 record and 6.53 ERA with 21 strikeouts across 20 2/3 innings pitched.
+Cahill was released by the Mets organization on August 5.

+Gastonia Ghost Peppers

+On June 28, 2025, Cahill signed with the Gastonia Ghost Peppers of the Atlantic League of Professional Baseball.
+He made two appearances for the Ghost Peppers, recording a 9.00 ERA with one strikeout over two innings of work.
+Cahill retired from professional baseball on July 5.